WHISTLER ADJUDICATORS

 CONCERT BAND

-Gillian MacKay from University of Toronto
+Gillian MacKay

 Armand Hall ( conductor, clarinetist, and educator) is the Director of Programs for the Gateways Music Festival .
 In this role, Dr. Hall plans, develops, and oversees all musical activities associated with the festival.
 Additionally, Dr. Hall is also a faculty member at the Eastman School of Music, where he teaches courses in the Art Leadership Program and Music, Teaching, and Learning (Music Education) Departments.